What happens if I go back to training before my shin splints are better?

-Shin splints is a general term used to describe pain along your shin bone (tibia) that usually develops or gets worse with exercise.
-It's a common sporting injury, particularly among runners and dancers.
+Shin splints is a general term used to describe pain along your shin bone (tibia) that usually develops or gets worse when you exercise.
+It's a common sporting injury, particularly if you’re a runner or dancer.

 Your shin bone (tibia) is at the front of your lower leg.
 It’s the largest of the bones that run from your knee to your ankle.

 Shin splints is a general term used to describe any condition that causes pain and tenderness down your shin.
-This pain may be down the middle of your shin or just inside the inner edge, of your shin.
+This pain may be down the middle of your shin or just inside the inner edge of your shin.
 The pain is caused by your muscles, tendons or bone tissue around your shin becoming injured.

 Shin splints usually develop when you’re exercising.
 It can start if you’ve recently begun a new fitness regime or if you’ve been doing a lot of vigorous activity.
 Shin splints often get worse the longer you exercise.
-The condition usually develops in people who do repetitive activities and sports that put a lot of stress on the lower legs, such as running, jumping or dancing.
+The condition usually develops in people who do repetitive activities and sports that put a lot of stress on the lower legs.
+For example, running, jumping or dancing.

-The main symptoms of shin splints are tenderness and an aching pain along the front of your lower leg.
+If you have shin splints, the main symptoms are tenderness and an aching pain along the front of your lower leg.
 The pain usually happens when you’re exercising and may become worse the longer you’re exercising.
 Some people find that the pain stops when they stop exercising, only to come back a few hours later.
-If your shin splints are severe you may have pain when you’re resting.
+If your shin splints are severe, you may have pain when you’re resting.
 Sometimes you may also have mild swelling around the area that’s painful.

 There are a number of different causes of shin splints.
 The main ones are listed below.

 All of these conditions can develop when you put too much stress and strain on your shin bone.
-This happens when there is repeated impact on the bone when you’re playing sports or doing activities where you’re running and jumping.
+This happens when there’s repeated impact on the bone when you’re playing sports or doing activities where you’re running and jumping.
 It’s possible to have a stress fracture and compartment syndrome at the same time.

 You're more at risk of developing shin splints if:

-Your GP, physiotherapist or doctor may recommend that you have a scan or X-ray to look at your shin in detail.
+Your doctor or physiotherapist may recommend that you have a scan or X-ray to look at your shin in detail.
 These tests are often done to rule out other conditions that may affect your shins, such as large stress fractures.
 The tests you may have are listed below.

-There are many things that you can do at home to treat shin splints.
+There are many things that you can do yourself to treat shin splints.
 The main ones are listed below.

 You can help reduce your risk of developing shin splints by doing the following.